Shogi: History

-The world's first chess variant, chaturanga arose in India in approximately the seventh century AD.
-From there it migrated both westward and northward, mutating along the way.
-The western branch became shatranj in Arabia and Orthodox Chess in Europe.
-The northern branch became xiangqi in China and janggi in Korea.
-Sometime in the tenth to twelfth centuries, 'chess' crossed the channel to Japan where it spawned a number of interesting variants.
-One of these was called 'Small Shogi'.
-Eventually, Small Shogi (though it went through many forms) won out over the larger variants and is now referred to simply as 'Shogi'.
-It is certain that Shogi in its present form was played in Japan as early as the 16th century.
+Shogi is derived from the Indian chaturanga (which has been dated to the seventh century CE).
+Chaturanga spread throughout Eurasia, developing into various related games in different regions, such as xiangqi in China, and makruk in Thailand.
 It is not clear when chess was brought to Japan.
 The earliest generally accepted mention of shogi is Shin Saru Gakuki (新猿楽記) (1058–1064) by Fujiwara Akihira.
 The oldest archaeological evidence is a group of 16 shogi pieces excavated from the grounds of Kōfuku-ji in Nara Prefecture.
 As it was physically associated with a wooden tablet written on in the sixth year of Tengi (1058), the pieces are thought to date from that period.
 These simple pieces were cut from a writing plaque in the same five-sided shape as modern pieces, with the names of the pieces written on them.

+There are various theories concerning how games of the chaturanga lineage were transmitted to Japan, and debates among Japanese scholars continue.
+Kōichi Masukawa argues for a period of transmission occurring between the 10th and 11th centuries, while Yoshinori Kimura argues for an earlier period (a theory lacking archeological evidence).
+Furthermore, Kimura argues for a Chinese route of transmission, while Masukawa favors a Southeast Asian route (meaning that shogi would be derived from an ancient makruk type game).
+The earliest excavated pieces are frequently found at temple sites, suggesting the involvement of Buddhist monks in the transmission of the game.

-The dictionary of common folk culture, Nichūreki (二中歴) (c.
-1210–1221), a collection based on the two works Shōchūreki (掌中歴) and Kaichūreki (懐中歴), describes two forms of shogi, large (dai) shogi and small (shō) shogi.
+The Nichūreki (二中歴) (c.
+1210–1221), an encyclopedia of folk culture, describes two forms of shogi, large (dai) shogi and small (shō) shogi.
 These are now called Heian shogi (or Heian small shogi) and Heian dai shogi.
 Heian small shogi is the version on which modern shogi is based, but the Nichūreki states that one wins if one's opponent is reduced to a single king, indicating that drops had not yet been introduced.
 According to Yasuji Shimizu, chief researcher at the Archaeological Institute of Kashihara, Nara Prefecture, the names of the Heian shogi pieces keep those of chaturanga (general, elephant, horse, chariot and soldier), and add to them five treasures of Buddhism (jade, gold, silver, cassia bark, and incense).